mrrakib5007/mrrakib5007/README.md

 <!-- About Me  -->
 ## ABOUT ME

-I'm a passionate MERN stack developer with over 1 years of experience building dynamic web applications.
-I specialize in creating seamless user experiences with responsive designs and robust backend systems.
+I'm a passionate Full Stack Developer working part-time at IT Lancer BD, specializing in building modern, scalable, and responsive web applications using the MERN stack.
+I enjoy turning ideas into seamless digital experiences through clean frontend interfaces and robust backend systems.
+Beyond web development, I'm deeply interested in Robotics and Automation and always eager to explore new technologies and innovative solutions.

 <br>